CorrelAid/coc/2019_meetup_berlin/coc.md

 Do not abuse substances (including alcohol) in the context of this meetup.
 This does not mean that there won't be any alcohol (there will be beer!) but we expect you to drink responsibly.
 In particular, we expect you to be _always_ considerate and nice to the other attendants.
 Being under the influence of drugs and/or alcohol will not count as an excuse for harrassing behaviour.

 Finally: Take care of each other.
-Alert a member of the CorrelAid Core Team (see below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.
+Alert a member of the awareness team (see below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.

 ### Requirements for talks